Bell scenarios in which nonlocality and entanglement are inversely related: Robustness of nonlocality vs concurrence for chained Bell inequalities

-{\it Noise.---}How does noise affect this conclusion?
+How does noise affect this conclusion?
 In the presence of white noise, the state becomes $\rho=(1-q)\ket{\psi}\bra{\psi}+\frac q4\openone$ and the threshold detection for the chained Bell inequalities efficiency is changed to \begin{widetext}

-\end{widetext} In Fig. \ref{fig:etawithnoise} we show, for three different values of noise ($q=0.01$, $q=0.05$, and $q=0.1$), the dependence of $\eta_{\text{crit}_M}$ and the maximum values of $S_2$ and $S_3$ with the degree of entanglement of the initial pure state.
+\end{widetext} In Fig.~\ref{fig:etawithnoise} we show, for three different values of noise ($q=0.01$, $q=0.05$, and $q=0.1$), the dependence of RN$_2$ and RN$_3$ and the maximum values of $S_2$ and $S_3$ with the degree of entanglement of the initial pure state.
 We observe that, when the noise is different from $0$, the best quantum state giving the lowest threshold is not an almost separable state, but a nonmaximally entangled state depending on $q$.
 However, the lower the noise $q$, the smaller the entanglement required to obtain the optimal threshold.

-Furthermore, in Fig. \ref{fig:etawithnoise}(b) we observe that, the lower $M$ is, the more resistant to noise is the violation of the Bell inequality.
+Furthermore, in Fig.~\ref{fig:etawithnoise}(b) we observe that, the lower $M$ is, the more resistant to noise is the violation of the Bell inequality.
 In fact, it is possible to calculate the maximum tolerated noise to violate the chained Bell inequalities.
-Given $\alpha/\beta$ and the maximal violation of $S_M$ defined as $s^{\text{max}}_M(\alpha/\beta)$, the maximum tolerated noise is $q_{\text{max}}=\frac{2s^{\text{max}}_M(\alpha/\beta)}{2s^{\text{max}}_M(\alpha/\beta)+M-1}$.
+Given $\gamma$ and the maximal violation of $S_M$ defined as $s^{\text{max}}_M(\gamma)$, the maximum tolerated noise is $q_{\text{max}}=\frac{2s^{\text{max}}_M(\gamma)}{2s^{\text{max}}_M(\gamma)+M-1}$.

 Using the method of conjugate gradient to minimize Eq.~(\ref{etanoise}), it is also possible to obtain the threshold and the required entanglement for any value of the noise $q$.
 The results are shown in Fig.~\ref{fig:etavsq}.
-We observe that, for chained Bell inequalities, nonlocality and entanglement are simultaneously maximized {\it only in case of extreme noise}.
+We observe that, for chained Bell inequalities, nonlocality and entanglement are simultaneously maximized {\it only in the case of extreme noise}, namely the maximum noise level tolerated by the inequality.
 A better threshold detection efficiency is obtained by lowering the noise and suitably decreasing the entanglement.
 From this we conclude that nonlocality and entanglement are synonymous only for extremely noisy scenarios.